Master of Health Administration

 Graduate Certificate Program in Long-Term Care Administration and Policy

-The certificate program, offered by the MHA program, is designed for individuals with a baccalaureate degree from an accredited college or university (with a 3.0 grade-point average in the last two years of undergraduate work) and three years of professional work experience who need knowledge and skills in long-term-care administration and policy, as well as in the long-term-care system and its relationship to the other parts of the health care system.
-The program includes four regularly scheduled, three-credit courses in the MHA Program.
-Required courses are H ADM 543, 542, and 545.
-One elective is chosen from the following: H ADM 539, 551, or 552.
-The courses must be taken for a letter grade with at least a 3.0 GPA maintained.
+The certificate program, offered by the MHA program, is designed for individuals with a baccalaureate degree and three years of professional work experience who need knowledge and skills in long-term-care administration and policy, as well as in the long-term-care system and its relationship to the other parts of the health care system.
+Review the full description and requirements of the Long Term Care Certificate.

 The degree requires a minimum of 36 graduate credits, including a 3-credit, faculty-supervised paper.
 Three credits of 400-level work may be included in the electives.
 An overall 3.00 (B) or higher grade-point average must be earned in all 400- and 500-level work.